-1. There are no residence halls on this campus and therefore the category in not applicable.

-2. The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.
+- 1. There are no residence halls on this campus and therefore the category in not appli- - The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.

 Year Crime Bias Location

-2014 0 N/A N/A

-2015 Harassment Race/sex orientation OC
+2015 Harassment Race/sex orientation 0

 2015 Harassment Race OC

 2016 0 N/A N/A

+2017 0 N/A N/A